 What standard is Can-C manufactured to?

-Can-C™ is made from approved raw materials of pharmaceutical standard (made in Japan) and processed by cGMP and ISO9001 standards in an approved and licensed facility.
-Can-C™ is the only drop that is approved, tested, patented and recommended by the inventors IVP.
+Can-C™ is made to pharmaceutical standards under cGMP and ISO9001 standards in an approved and licensed facility.
+Can-C™ is the only NAC eye-drop that is approved, tested and recommended by the inventors.

 Where can I read clinical studies about Can-C and N-acetylcarnosine?

 I am basically healthy and elderly.
 I have mild cataracts AND early-stage dry AMD.
 Have read your materials extensively, I realize that with Can-C, most emphasis is on support for cataracts but that it does support "other eye conditions."
 QUESTION 1: Are you aware of any potential negative effects to AMD condition if taking Can-C for cataracts?
 QUESTION 2: Should I add Aminoguanidine?
 QUESTION 3: Should I add Metformin, even though I’m not diabetic?
 Many thanks for excellent website and for your reply.

 Yes Can-C can assist aging eyes for many other types of disorders, but it is not clear if it can be truly successful in AMD.
 You need to know about the melatonin trial with AMD, you can click here for this information.

 Note; we now have a special add-on oral product called Can-C Plus, which is designed to be used alongside the Can-C eye-drops in difficult cases.